scalyr/scalyr-fluentd/README.md

 Scalyr Parsers and Custom Fields
 --------------------------------

-You may also need to specify a Scalyr parser for your log message.
-This can be done using either the ```parser``` configuration option or Fluentd's filter mechanism, in particular the [record_transformer filter](https://docs.fluentd.org/filter/record_transformer).
+You may also need to specify a Scalyr parser for your log message or add custom fields to each log event.
+This can be done using Fluentd's filter mechanism, in particular the [record_transformer filter](https://docs.fluentd.org/filter/record_transformer).

-For example, if you want to use Scalyr's ```accessLog``` parser (or set any other field to some value) for all events with the ```scalyr.access``` tag you would add the following to your fluent.conf file:
+For example, if you want to use Scalyr's ```accessLog``` parser for all events with the ```scalyr.access``` tag you would add the following to your fluent.conf file:

 ```
 <filter scalyr.access>